 The Social Security Administration manages both the Supplemental Security Income (SSI) and Social Security Disability (SSD) programs.
 However, Supplemental Security Income, or SSI, is different from Social Security Disability.
 Read more

-Do I qualify for Social Security Disability Benefits?
+Do I qualify for RI Social Security Disability Benefits?

-The best way to show that you have a disability or impairment is with medical records and reports.
-Ask your doctor to prepare a report detailing your medical history, the symptoms of your illness/disability, your diagnosis, and your prognosis.
+The best way to show that you have a disability or impairment is with medical records and reports, which state that you are unable to perform any type of work.
+Our experienced RI Social Security Benefits lawyers here will gladly review your case for you and tell you if you have a good chance of winning.
+You can also on your own, ask your doctor to prepare a report detailing your medical history, the symptoms of your illness/disability, your diagnosis, and your prognosis.
 Read more

 Where to Apply for Social Security Disability Benefits?